Violations

 Amazon is the only employer listed on this chart due to the difference in scale of open ULPs, in comparison to other employers.

-Includes cases that were opened in 2020, 2021, 2022, or 2023, and remain open as of August 2, 2024, where the worksite is located within New York City.
+Includes cases that were opened in 2020, 2021, 2022, 2023, and 2024 and remain open as of July 1st, 2024, where the worksite is located within New York City.
 The number of violations for each employer are totals for the entire dataset, containing some employers that had multiple cases filed against them.
 The charts list those employers with nine or more alleged ULP violations.